-It’s all very well wallowing in the brilliance of Charlie Nicholas’s goal against Celtic, that hit the back of the net without touching the ground from the keeper’s hands, without mentioning the rest of the game.
-It’s football, it’s never just one thing, it’s never straight forward.
+It’s all very well wallowing in the brilliance of Charlie Nicholas’ goal against Celtic, that hit the back of the net without touching the ground from the keeper’s hands, without mentioning the rest of the game.

 If you were at that game, you remember that goal.
 I’ve been to lots of games I remember almost nothing about.
 This game I remember.

 I had this flatmate Kev from Essex.
 A post grad something or other.
-Kev was a Gooner.
+Kev was a Gooner (Arsenal fan).
 Kev was so laid back to be almost asleep.
 Kev had an incredibly dry wit and he knew how to wind me up no end.